Right Now May Be the Best Buy-In Window for Westport Fuel Systems Inc. (WPRT)

 >> 7 Top Picks for the Post-Pandemic Economy <<

-Raw Stochastic average of Westport Fuel Systems Inc. in the period of last 50 days is set at 5.68%.
-The result represents improvement in oppose to Raw Stochastic average for the period of the last 20 days, recording 0.00%.
-In the last 20 days, the company’s Stochastic %K was 41.50% and its Stochastic %D was recorded 44.44%.
+Raw Stochastic average of Westport Fuel Systems Inc. in the period of last 50 days is set at 1.46%.
+The result represents downgrade in oppose to Raw Stochastic average for the period of the last 20 days, recording 4.92%.
+In the last 20 days, the company’s Stochastic %K was 15.24% and its Stochastic %D was recorded 21.86%.

-Let’s take a glance in the erstwhile performances of Westport Fuel Systems Inc., multiple moving trends are noted.
-Year-to-date Price performance of the company’s stock appears to be encouraging, given the fact the metric is recording -9.70%.
-Additionally, trading for the stock in the period of the last six months notably deteriorated by -46.50%, alongside a downfall of -70.19% for the period of the last 12 months.
-The shares increased approximately by -6.55% in the 7-day charts and went down by 0.00% in the period of the last 30 days.
-Common stock shares were lifted by -36.31% during last recorded quarter.
+Bearing in mind the latest performance of Westport Fuel Systems Inc., several moving trends are noted.
+Year-to-date Price performance of the company’s stock appears to be encouraging, given the fact the metric is recording -18.14%.
+Additionally, trading for the stock in the period of the last six months notably deteriorated by -55.09%, alongside a downfall of -72.71% for the period of the last 12 months.
+The shares increased approximately by -14.16% in the 7-day charts and went up by -17.80% in the period of the last 30 days.
+Common stock shares were lifted by -41.57% during last recorded quarter.